AndreaSprea22/SecretSantaTesting/README.md

   - **Status:** Done
   - **Owner:** AndreaSprea22

-- [ ] Better structure code within Index.js and understand how to split the code (e.g. navigation bar in anotehr module)
+- [ ] Better structure code within Index.js and understand how to split the code.
+Asked ChatGPT and provided quite good overview, still to be implemented and tested.
   - **Status:** To Do
   - **Owner:** AndreaSprea22